For Loop

 I like jazz

-for loop with else
+### for loop with else <a href="#else" id="else"></a>

-A for loop can have an optional else block as well.
-The else part is executed if the items in the sequence used in for loop exhausts.
+A `for` loop can have an optional `else` block as well.
+The `else` part is executed if the items in the sequence used in for loop exhausts.

-The break keyword can be used to stop a for loop.
+The `break` keyword can be used to stop a for loop.
 In such cases, the else part is ignored.

 Hence, a for loop's else part runs if no break occurs.